WordPress/gutenberg/packages/dom/README.md

 ### documentHasUncollapsedSelection

-Check whether the current document has any sort of selection.
-This includes ranges of text across elements and any selection inside `<input>` and `<textarea>` elements.
+Check whether the current document has any sort of (uncollapsed) selection.
+This includes ranges of text across elements and any selection inside textual `<input>` and `<textarea>` elements.

 _Parameters_